Tachyon-Sonics/Modula2Java17/README.md

 - `-p` or `--package` &lt;package&gt;: name of the Java package to use for the generated Java source files.
 Default `org.modula2.generated`
 - `-o` or `--output` &lt;dir&gt;: target directory in which to generate Java code.
 Defaults to current directory.
 Note that the Java package structure will be created inside of that directory
+- `-sl` or `--standard-library` &lt;name&gt;: name of the standard library implementation to use.
+Either `iso` or `mocka`.
+Default none.
+Note that the standard libraries are currently highly incomplete!
-- `-pl` or `--package-library`: name of the Java package to use for the Java source files that are part of the "library" (Default `org.modula2.generated.library`)
+- `-pl` or `--package-library`: name of the Java package to use for the Java source files that are part of the "custom library" (Default `org.modula2.generated.library`)
-    - The "library" corresponds to any .def files that have no corresponding .mod files.
+    - The "custom library" corresponds to any .def files that have no corresponding .mod files.
 The assumption is that the implementation will be done manually in Java for these definitions.
     - If the Java files do not exist yet, the compiler will generate stub files (with method bodies that throw an `UnsupportedOperationException`) so that they can be completed manually.
     - If the Java files already exist, there are not modified.
-- `-ol` or `--output-library`: target directory for the Java files of the "library".
+- `-ol` or `--output-library`: target directory for the Java files of the "custom library".
 Default to the same as `-o`, but another value can be specified, for instance if you want to put them in a different Java project.
 - `-s` or `--source` &lt;dir&gt;: specify an additional directory in which to look for Modula-2 source files.
 This options can be specified multiple times to add multiple source directories.
 - `-dm` or `--data-model` `16|32|s16|s32`: choose between 16-bit or 32-bit default or strict data model (size of the `INTEGER` Modula-2 type).
 Default 32-bit non-strict.
 - `-lu` or `--loose-unsigned` &lt;size&gt;\[,&lt;size&gt;...\]: treat unsigned variables of the given sizes (in bits) as signed.
 For example `-lu 32,64`.